 In early childhood, King was befriended by a white boy.
 The white boy moved to a different school whereas King had to attend the school for African-Americans.
 King lost his childhood friend because the father of the white boy not allowed and wants them to sit together.

 At Booker T. school, King renowned for his public speaking skills and became part of the debating team of the school.

 During junior year of schooling, King won the first prize in the oratorical competition sponsored by Negro Elks Club in Dublin, Georgia.

-While coming back to Atlanta by bus, the driver of the bus ordered to King and his teacher to stand up from their seats so that white passengers can sit down on those seats.
-Initially, King refused but complied when the teacher told him that he would be breaking the law if don’t obey the order of driver.
+While coming back to Atlanta by bus, the driver of the bus ordered King and his teacher to stand up from their seats so that white passengers can sit down on those seats.
+Initially, King refused but complied when the teacher told him he would break the law if you don’t obey the order of the driver.
 This incident was the angriest event of King’s life.